cloe-lang/doc/overview/concept.md

 been written.

-Cloe has a function to purify the result values of impure function calls in cases where they have to be refered by other expressions for retries, error recovery, etc.
+Cloe has a function to purify the result values of impure function calls in cases where they have to be referred by other expressions for retries, error recovery, etc.

 ### Lack of nondeterminism